 Listen closely to this: God says that if you act like Sodom and Gomorrah, I will destroy you like Sodom and Gomorrah.
 Those are sobering words from the God who destroyed those two wicked cities with fire from heaven!

 “And when ye spread forth your hands, I will hide mine eyes from you: yea, when ye make many prayers, I will not hear: your hands are full of blood” (verse 15).
 God is talking about His own people—those who had the truth and turned away from it.
-He says in Ezekiel chapters 3 and 33 that their blood is on their own heads because did not deliver God’s revelation and God’s law to the world.
+He says in Ezekiel chapters 3 and 33 that their blood is on their own heads because they did not deliver God’s revelation and God’s law to the world.
 They have failed in this duty because of their own law-breaking.

 What is coming on the nations that descended from ancient Israel (mainly the United States, Britain and the Jewish nation of Israel) is a fate just like ancient Greece and ancient Rome, with unparalleled suffering (see verses 10-12).